 An automated inventory management app can reduce the amount of people you need on-site counting inventory and reduce the amount of inventory your employees must touch.

 Use the scanner to check items in and out, or to quickly access information about the product.
 If you are using items that come without a barcode or QR code, don’t worry.
-Use the customer QR code generator to create labels, then affix them onto packaging.
+Use the customer QR code generator to create labels, then affix them onto the packaging.

 Both governments and corporate compliance committees will require businesses to prove they are properly protecting employees.
 If you use a modern, intuitive inventory management system to manage your inventory, these reports can be customized and generated in seconds.